C241-PS206/CC-backend-services/README.md

 ✅Cloud SQL to store our database

-✅Cloud Storage for image data
+✅Cloud Storage for store our .env

 ✅Cloud Build for integrating our backend from github to GCP services